Fortin Finger Test

 Step 4: Conduct the test and record the findings

 Use the instructions included in the template to conduct the test.
-Record their responses and any observations in the results section of the template afterwards.
+Record their responses and any observations in the results section of the template afterward.

 Step 5: Interpret the results and plan the next steps

 Interpret the results based on the patient's consistency and sensitivity in identifying the painful area.
-Use the indicators provided in the template to determine if the sacroiliac joint is the likely source pain.
-Document your findings and discuss the next steps with the patient, including further diagnostic tests or a treatment plan.
+Use the indicators provided in the template to determine if the sacroiliac joint is the likely source of pain.
+Document your findings and discuss the next steps with the patient, including further diagnostic tests or a treatment plan with sacroiliac joint interventions.

 Benefits of using our template